carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/README.md

 Instead, the application must provide it.
 The configuration is defined in "objects" of type `spi_t` (see `sd_driver/spi.h`) and `sd_card_t` (see `sd_driver/sd_card.h`).
 There can be one or more objects of both types.
 These objects specify which pins to use for what, SPI baud rate, features like Card Detect, etc.
+An instance of `spi_t` describes the configuration of one SPI controller.
+An instance of `sd_card_t`describes the configuration of one SD card socket.

 You must provide a definition for the functions declared in `sd_driver/hw_config.h`:
 `size_t spi_get_num()` Returns the number of SPIs to use